cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/illinois-wage-theft-report.md

 ### Overall amounts

 The data obtained by CBS News shows that, since 2017, 769 wage theft claims were filed with the Illinois Department of Labor.
-The total amount claimed was 4213957.4.
+The total amount owed was $4,213,957.40.

-The median amount claimed was 2300.0.
+The median amount for each case was $2,300.00.
 Here's how losing that amount could impact an average worker in illinois

-2300.0 is the equivalent of:
+$2,300.00 is the equivalent of:
 * 2 weeks of pay for the average worker in illinois.
 * 2 months of rent for the average renter in illinois or 1 months of mortgage payments for the average homeowner in illinois.
-* 574 tanks of gas for the average driver in illinois.
-* 11 weeks of groceries for the average family in illinois.\
+* 11 weeks of groceries for the average family in illinois.

 ### Amounts paid to claimants